Embodied Reception

 University of Bergen

 This volume investigates contemporary bodily practices as a mode of transmitting and receiving South Asian religious and spiritual traditions.
-The collection’s essays explore processes of adoption and adaptation, and the ways in which somatic religious practices are transplanted into new contexts, acquiring new meanings and generating dynamics of their own.
-Using the concept of “embodied reception” as a heuristic, the contributions address the dialectic between inscribing knowledge on practitioners’ bodies and opening new avenues for meaning-making through bodily experiences.
+The collection’s chapters explore processes of adoption and adaptation and the ways in which somatic religious practices are transplanted into new contexts, acquiring new meanings, and generating dynamics of their own.
+Using the concept of “embodied reception” as a heuristic, the contributions address the dialectic between incorporating (religious) knowledge by performing bodily practices and opening new avenues for (religious) meaning-making through bodily experiences.

 Table of Contents